serge-van-der-ven/ModuleSettings/readme.md

 To illustrate the simplicity of the solution a base class has been added for both the PortalModuleBase as well as the ModuleSettingsBase.
 Please note that the solution only contains a very limited degree of exception handling.
 The code should be used for educational and training purposes only!

+### Update 2015-12-06

+I'm very pleased that the ModuleSettings concept of this project is now part of DNN Platform 8.0.
+I'd like to thank Peter Donker for his support and adoptation of this concept into DNN Platform and Joe Brinkman for merging the pull requests!

 ## IParameterGrouping

 This project contains an IParameterGrouping interface which can be used to group parameters / properties in e.g. the user interface which a category identifier.
 Also parameter names can